-- Forge- Men's Ministry-Small group and event opportunities geared towards meeting the spiritual needs of men on campus. - Delight Women's Ministry-Weekly women's ministry focused on growing in spiritual depth and service. - His Words Not Mine-Weekly Community group focused on growing the body of faith on campus. - Tuesday Night Live-Student ministry production providing 3-5 comedy shows per academic year for the purpose of creating bridges and spaces for spiritual growth and community.
+- Delight Women's Ministry-Weekly women's ministry focused on growing in spiritual depth and service. - His Words Not Mine-Weekly Community group focused on growing the body of faith on campus. - Tuesday Night Live-Student ministry production providing 3 to 5 comedy shows per academic year for the purpose of creating bridges and spaces for spiritual growth and community.
 Students may apply to serve on the leadership team or cast each semester. - FCA-The purpose of FCA is to present athletes, coaches and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord and growing in Him daily.
-Campbellsville University FCA chapter meets weekly for small group and provides a variety of community events each semester.
+Campbellsville University FCA chapter meets weekly for small group and provides a variety of community events each semester. - Freshmen Connect-Every Fall semester Freshen connect groups are made available to freshmen for the purpose of creating space for Freshmen to connect in meaningful community.
+These groups take place during the first eight weeks of the Fall semester. - Freshmen Core-Every Spring semester Freshmen are offered a 4 to 6-week small group experience designed to help Freshmen successfully move to the next stage of spiritual development and growth as a student.
+These groups focus on leadership, considering spiritual giftedness and answering the questions of how students can serve and grow.